>

 Frankie Armstrong sang The Cuckoo, “collected from the fine Gypsy singer Queen Caroline Hughes in the 1960’s”, in 1973 on her LP Out of Love, Hope and Suffering and in 2000 on her Fellside CD The Garden of Love.

-Cyril Tawney sang The Cuckoo on his 1973 Argo album of traditional love songs from South West England, I Will Give My Love.
-His version is from Devon.
+Cyril Tawney sang The Cuckoo in 1970 on his Argo album Cyril Tawney Sings Children’s Songs From Devon and Cornwall, and in 1973 on his Argo album of traditional love songs from South West England, I Will Give My Love.
+He noted:

 Sally Killen sang The Cuckoo in 1975 on her and Louis Killen’s LP Bright Shining Morning.
 Louis Killen noted: